 That helps you better manage the fund?

 Yes, in terms of understanding the investor’s perspective.
-We’re often asked by advisors to present our strategy to their clients.
-Talking to advisors and investors gives you a very good sense of what’s on their minds—their concerns about bonds, interest rates, the general economic landscape.
+We’re often asked by advisers to present our strategy to their clients.
+Talking to advisers and investors gives you a very good sense of what’s on their minds—their concerns about bonds, interest rates, the general economic landscape.

 These conversations help me address those concerns and align the funds’ risk profiles with those of our investors.
 We know who our investors are and have something to measure against.

-Why couldn’t savvy investors or advisors manage municipal bonds themselves?
+Why couldn’t savvy investors or advisers manage municipal bonds themselves?

 The rapidly changing condition of municipal issuers that we’ve seen since 2008 still puts a premium on the in-depth research we do.
 We’re continually monitoring the health of bond issuers.
 It’s possible that the bond you bought five years ago might have deteriorating credit quality today, which you wouldn’t know without research.
 The value of our research alone is worth the price of admission so to speak.